Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Method

 \subsection{Compute variation of RHS}

 To satisfy the constraints of the physical equations, we recompute the variation of the right-hand side (RHS) at the training data level.
 Using the same discretization method as employed earlier, we derive a system of equations corresponding to the target physical equation.
-We then substitute the newly generated \(u_{\text{new}}\) and the primary function \(u_i\) into this discretized system of equations—this enables us to calculate the variation \(\Delta f\) of the original RHS term \(f_i\), and further obtain the new RHS term \(f_{\text{new}}\).
+We then substitute the newly generated \(u_{\text{new}}\) and the primary function \(u_i\) into this discretized system of equations—this enables us to calculate the variation \(\delta f\) of the original RHS term \(f_i\), and further obtain the new RHS term \(f_{\text{new}}\).
 Subsequently, \(u_{\text{new}}\) and \(f_{\text{new}}\) form new solution pairs, which serve as the new dataset.
+Taking a general equation with a source term as an example (see Eq. \ref{equations}) and a specific example case is provided in Appendix \ref{RHS}: